Dudeiebot/nvim/Readme.md

 I am using the ayu_dark them here and you can configure yours here,
 - [Theme Configuration](https://github.com/Dudeiebot/nvim/blob/master/lua/custom/chadrc.lua)

+You may need to clone some config like go-imports reviser  and add them to your go bin, you may have them already but Lazy will tell you to install them if they are not available

 For beginners check more directional guide, [noob](https://github.com/Dudeiebot/nvim/blob/master/noob.md)
 ## Kudos